 Finkelberg is not the first person to notice possible survivals of matrilineal descent from before the coming of the Indo-Europeans and other folk.
 Such survivals led some nineteenth century scholars to theorize that matrilineality – tracing descent and succession through the female line – was a stage of social evolution that all societies passed through.
 Some scholars also believed that matrilineal societies were matriarchal – ruled by women.
 Neither of these theories has held up very well.
 And yet …

-So although matrilineal/matrilocal organization is not a stage that every society passes through, it is seems to be a phase in many demic expansions.
+So although matrilineal/matrilocal organization is not a stage that every society passes through, it seems to be a phase in many demic expansions.
+(I wrote an article, The matrilocal tribe: An organization of demic expansion, about this.)
 This is actually not too surprising.
 One solid finding in the anthropology of kinship is that matrilocal societies, in which a man goes to live with his wife’s kin when he marries, tend to be internally peaceful, without a lot of feuding between neighboring villages in the same tribe.
 This makes sense, since the men are no more related to the men in their own village than they are to men in neighboring villages.
-At the same time, matrilocal societies are often quite war-like with respect folks outside the larger tribe (just ask the neighbors of the Iroquois or the Navajo).
+At the same time, matrilocal societies are often quite war-like with respect to folks outside the larger tribe (just ask the neighbors of the Iroquois or the Navajo).
 Since matrilocality and matrilineality (which tend to go together) are associated with internal peace and external aggression, this social organization is well-suited to life along an ethnic frontier.
 Matrilocality (which is strongly associated with matrilineality) is one way tribal societies generate the social solidarity that enables demic expansion.

 * Oedipus didn’t know it, but Jocasta was his mom.